explodinglabs/jsonrpcserver/doc/api.rst

 Python 3.5+ users can dispatch requests to coroutines.

-Usage is the same as before, but this time import from ``jsonrpcserver.aio``:
+Usage is the same as before, but import from ``jsonrpcserver.aio``:

 .. code-block:: python